Michał Bałucki

-Michał Bałucki, pseudonym Elpidon (September 29, 1837 in Kraków – October 17, 1901 in Kraków), was a Polish playwright and poet.
+Michał Bałucki, pseudonym Elpidon (29 September 1837 – 17 October 1901), was a Polish playwright and poet.

 Biography

-He studied at Saint's Ann gymnasium in Cracow, and then at the Jagiellonian University.
+Bałucki was born on 29 September 1837 in Kraków.
+He studied at Saint's Ann gymnasium in Kraków, and then at the Jagiellonian University.
 He was an active member of a youth organization that wanted to help Poles fighting the tsarist regime in Russian occupied Poland, but he did not fight in the January Uprising.
 He was sentenced to prison for conspiracy after being arrested at the end of 1863.

 He debuted in 1861 with poems based on folklore motifs.
 In his poems, he attacked Galician aristocrats and the middle class that looked up to them.

-At the end of his life he suffered from neurosis and depression and, after a virulently critical article written by Lucjan Rydel, he committed suicide in Błonia Park.
+At the end of his life he suffered from neurosis and depression and, after a virulently critical article written by Lucjan Rydel, he committed suicide in Błonia Park in Kraków.
+He died on 17 October 1901.